ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-create.md

 For safety reasons, Mbed CLI uses the `mbed-cache` subfolder to a user specified location.
 This ensures that no user files are deleted during `purge` even if the user has specified root/system folder as a cache location (for example, `mbed cache dir /` or `mbed cache dir C:\`).

 **Security notice**: If you use cache location outside your user home/profile directory, then other system users might be able to access the repository cache and therefore the data of the cached repositories.

+#### Offline mode

+Through the caching feature in Mbed CLI, you can enable offline mode, which uses the already cached repositories on your system.
+You can enable offline mode by adding the `--offline` switch to `mbed import`, `mbed add`, `mbed update` and `mbed new`.

+In offline mode, Mbed CLI looks up locally cached repositories and uses them without fetching new content from their remote repositories.
+This is particularly useful if for example you are in a plane and you'd like to create another Mbed OS project (assuming you've imported or created one before), but you don't have access to the internet.
+By using the command `mbed new <project_name> --offline`, you can create the project with Mbed OS included.